 Tahoma Audubon offers a variety of field trips each month, including bird, plant, and nature walks.
 Trips are open to people of all ages, including families.
 Most field trips are free.
 Please share gas costs when carpooling, which is always encouraged!

 Recurring Field Trips

-  - Point Ruston Coffee and Bird Class: 9 a.m. - 10:30 a.m., every first Saturday of the month, November to May), meet at Point Ruston (details in field trip listings for each date).
+Point Ruston Bird Walk: 9 a.m. - 10:30 a.m., every first Saturday of the month, October to May), meet at Point Ruston (details in field trip listings for each date).

 Do you have an extra, unused or old pair of (working) binoculars?

 Tahoma Audubon will happily take those neglected and unwanted binoculars of your hands!
 We will let Audubon Center visitors borrow the binoculars during guided walks introduce birdwatching to the next generation and those just getting started.

 Drop them off at the center or bring to a program or arrange a time to drop them off.
 THANK YOU!